AndersDJohnson/use-yarn/README.md

 If run from npm instead of yarn, the process will exit with error code `1` and print [this error message](https://raw.githubusercontent.com/adjohnson916/use-yarn/master/message.txt).

+Note: this will not work if the user uses `npm install --ignore-scripts`.

 ## Install
 ```
 yarn add use-yarn